AshrafulPatHan/AshrafulPatHan/README.md

 ### 🎯 Career Objective

 I am **Ashraful Pathan**, a passionate and result-driven MERN Stack Developer.
-With a strong grip on **React.js**, **Node.js**, and **MongoDB**, I strive to create real-world web solutions that are fast, scalable, and user-friendly.
+With a strong grip on **React.js**, **Node.js**, and **MongoDB**, I strive to create real-world web solutions that are fast, scalable, and user friendly.
 I believe in continuous learning and contributing to the development community.

 ---